Blue Coast Hotels Reports FY26 Net Loss; Audited Results Published in Newspapers

 *this image is generated using AI for illustrative purposes only.

-Blue Coast Hotels Limited has announced its audited financial results for the quarter and financial year ended March 31, 2026, following a board meeting held on Tuesday, May 5, 2026.
-The meeting, which commenced at 10:30 A.M. and concluded at 01:40 P.M., approved the standalone and consolidated financial results.
+Blue Coast Hotels Limited announced its audited standalone and consolidated financial results for the quarter and financial year ended March 31, 2026, following a board meeting held on Tuesday, May 5, 2026.
+The meeting, which commenced at 10:30 A.M. and concluded at 01:40 P.M., approved both sets of financial results.
+Pursuant to Regulation 47 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the company subsequently published the audited financial results in the Financial Express (English) and Dainik Herald (Marathi) on May 6, 2026.
 The statutory auditors, M/s.
-Virender K Jain & Associates, issued an audit report with an unmodified opinion, though they highlighted significant uncertainties regarding the company's ability to continue as a going concern.
+Virender K Jain & Associates (FRN: 005994N), issued audit reports with an unmodified opinion for both standalone and consolidated results, while highlighting significant uncertainties regarding the company's ability to continue as a going concern.
+The financial results are also available on the websites of NSE and BSE, as well as on the company's website at https://www.bluecoast.in/financial-results .

 Auditor's Observations